LITTLE CAMPBELL WATERSHED SOCIETY

 Volunteers with the LCWS and our partner organizations participate in activities like:

-In the Sencoten language of the Semiahmoo First Nation the name of the river is TAT-A-LU .
+In the SENĆOŦEN language of the Semiahmoo First Nation the name of the river is TAT-A-LU .

 The diversity of the Little Campbell River watershed makes it ideal habitat for hundreds of species of plants and animals.

-- Species at Risk: Green heron, Pacific water shrew, Oregon spotted frog, Red legged frog, Great blue heron and Anise swallowtail.
+Species at Risk: Green and Great blue heron, Pacific water shrew, Oregon spotted and Red legged frogs, Salish sucker and Anise swallowtail.

-- Other wildlife: beaver, weasels, coyote, raccoon, deer, snakes, salamanders and numerous bird species.
+Other wildlife: beaver, mink, coyote, raccoon, deer, salamanders, river otter, Townsends chipmunk, garter snakes and numerous bird species.

-- Rare plant species: Northern rice root, False pimpernel, and Henderson’s checkermallow.
+Rare plant species: Northern rice root, False pimpernel, and Henderson’s checkermallow and more.